Maksym-Marko/Olena/readme.txt

 4. Navigate to Appearance > Customize in your admin panel and customize to your taste.

 == Changelog ==

+= 3.4.1 =
+* - Added a new font - ImperialScript-Regular.
+  - Added style "Stack < 992px" and "Stack < 768px" for core/group element.
+  - Added style "Center on mobile" for core/paragraph element.
+  - Added style "Center on mobile" for core/social-links element.

 = 3.4.0 =
 * - Added Update detection.